Efficient Low-Memory Fast Stack Decoding with Variance Polarization for PAC Codes: Introduction

 \IEEEPARstart{P}{olar} codes are the first class of error-correcting codes that theoretically achieve the capacity of memoryless symmetric channels \cite{arikan2009channel}.
 However, at short block lengths, their error-correction performance (ECP) falls short of the theoretical limits.
 The recently introduced polarization-adjusted convolutional (PAC) codes \cite{arikan2019sequential}, which enhance polar codes via pre-coding with convolutional codes, exhibit an ECP that closely approaches the theoretical bounds at short block length regimes when decoded using sequential decoding algorithms \cite{arikan2019sequential, moradi2020performance}.
 PAC codes can also be viewed as a combination of polar codes and cyclic codes \cite{moradi2024polarization}.
 PAC codes can be decoded using various tree-search algorithms, such as sequential decoding.

-As a sequential decoding algorithm, the stack algorithm \cite{zigangirov1966some, jelinek1969fast} evaluates the most likely path in the stack, computes the metric values for both of its branches, and adds them to the stack after removing that path.
-Since the stack algorithm can revisit certain levels of the decoding tree multiple times, adding both branches at each step can greatly increase the number of paths in the stack, complicating the identification of the most likely path and increasing the decoding delay.
-In this paper, we introduce a stack-pruning method that identifies bifurcated branches unlikely to belong to the correct path, thus preventing their addition to the stack.
-Our results demonstrate that a pruning approach significantly reduces the average number of paths in the stack, thereby improving both decoding complexity and delay.
+As a sequential decoding algorithm, the stack algorithm was first introduced for convolutional codes \cite{zigangirov1966some,jelinek1969fast}.
+At each step, it selects the most likely path in the stack, extends it along both branches, computes the corresponding path metrics, and inserts the resulting paths into the stack after removing the original path.
+Stack decoding and related sequential tree-search methods have also been studied for both polar and PAC codes \cite{Niu2012StackPolar,Song2016SegmentedSCS,Xiang2019LogSCS,Minja2021BidirectionalStack,Timokhin2023SCCreeper,Moradi2022BitFlippingStackPAC,Rowshan2021PACSequentialVsList}.
+Because the stack algorithm may revisit the same decoding levels multiple times, extending both branches at each step can significantly increase the number of candidate paths in the stack, which complicates the search for the most likely path and increases decoding delay.
+In this paper, we propose a stack-pruning method that identifies branches unlikely to lie on the correct path and prevents them from being inserted into the stack.
+Our results show that the proposed pruning approach significantly reduces the average stack size, thereby reducing both decoding complexity and delay.